The Haul Line

-A ropes dynamic properties does lower the efficiency of the haul system compared to a static line, but in my experience once the rope is loaded it actually has much lower dynamic properties.
-Climbing ropes are also not as tough as dynamic ropes, or as strong, with the sheath being designed for more industrial use rather then the leisure market.
+A ropes dynamic properties does lower the efficiency of the haul system compared to a static line, but in my experience, once the rope is loaded it actually has much lower dynamic properties.
+Climbing ropes are also not as tough as dynamic ropes, or as strong, with the sheath being designed for more industrial use rather than the leisure market.

 See dynamic pros.

-This is what you should be using on most walls, with the length and abrasives of the rock dictating the diameter and type of rope used.
-With the thicker ropes it’s well worth employing a tag line rather then trail the rope, as the weight is considerable.
+This is what you should be used on most walls, with the length and abrasives of the rock dictating the diameter and type of rope used.
+With the thicker ropes, it’s well worth employing a tag line rather than trail the rope, as the weight is considerable.
 The thicker static ropes are also perfect for heavy use, fixing and super heavy hauling.
-If employing a three person speed climbing system then the haul line should be of this weight, as it may often have to support the weight of the both the bags and one team member, with one climber jumaring the haul line on every pitch.
+If employing a three-person speed climbing system then the haul line should be of this weight, as it may often have to support the weight of both the bags and one team member, with one climber jumaring the haul line on every pitch.